 It is the student's right to have a real and reasonable opportunity to purchase books elsewhere other than through Wilton Simpson Technical College.
+We have 3 bid vendors on of the books needed for our classes and student's may research it on their own as well.
 If students choose to purchase books from STC, then they will need to sign a form that we have given them every opportunity to purchase books on their own from other vendors.
-If students choose to use Financial Aid to purchase books, then students will have to sign a form authorizing STC to take the full book amount from student's first Pell check.
+If students choose to use Financial Aid to purchase books, then students will have to sign another a form authorizing STC to take the full book amount from student's first Pell check.